Baaggii/erp-web-next/docs/transaction-form-config.md

 - **moduleLabel** – optional label for the parent module
 - **allowedBranches** – restrict usage to these branch IDs
 - **allowedDepartments** – restrict usage to these department IDs
+- **allowTemporaryTransactions** – allow subordinate users to submit the form as a temporary transaction request that requires senior approval before it is written to the live table

 The form displays header fields (system filled values) separately from other fields.
 When printing, the `printEmpField` and `printCustField` lists control